Loading...

 Stay Hydrated

-Drink water or herbal teas before and with your meal to aid in digestion and help manage blood sugar levels.
+Drink plenty of water before and during your meal.
+Adequate hydration can aid in digestion and help maintain stable blood glucose levels.

 Mindful Eating